JiMWSnG/TheOne/README.txt

 joined from those places (this is how you create intersections).
 WKT files can be edited and generated from real world map data using any suitable Geographic Information System (GIS) program.
-The map data included in the simulator distribution was converted and edited using the free, Java based OpenJUMP GIS program.
+The map data included in the simulator msgDistribute was converted and edited using the free, Java based OpenJUMP GIS program.

 Different map types are defined by storing the paths belonging to different